clementgallet/libTAS/games.md

 ### Limbo

 - Loading screen with threading at the beginning
-- Get access to the real time by some means...
+- Get access to the real time using SDL GetPerformanceCounter and some other means...